mutable/demo-stack-node-hapi/README.md

 Demo Supscribtion stack
 ===

-This is a boilerplate subscription stack meant to demonstrate microservices without `proxy-service` and the subscription to our newsletter.
+This is a subscription app stack meant to demonstrate microservices without `proxy-service` and the subscription to our newsletter.

-## Usage
+## Overview

+Backend services are built using `Hapi`, `Joi`, `Swagger` and `SendGrid` for subscription, and confirmation email.

 Install all the dependencies by navigating into each service and running the `npm install` command.

 Run the services through the Mutable app or via Terminal.